llalegg/rd-tasks/replit.md

 - July 14, 2025.
 Set default List view status filters to New, In Progress, and Pending (completed tasks filtered out)
 - July 14, 2025.
 Created 3 overdue tasks in New status with July 10th deadlines for testing
 - July 14, 2025.
 Fixed task assignment display by connecting TaskList and TaskKanban to real API data instead of mock data
+- July 14, 2025.
+Fixed z-index issues with user avatar tooltips/hover cards to ensure they appear above all other elements
 - July 11, 2025.
 Cleaned up table styling by removing header backgrounds and outer borders for minimalist appearance
 - July 11, 2025.
 Made top navigation bar fixed position with matching background color
 - July 11, 2025.
 Applied full rounded corners (pill-shaped) to all form inputs and dropdown selects for design consistency